 Harmless fun or serious economic misconduct?

-Although the Beijing Silk Street Market is mostly good fun for tourists looking for a unique shopping experience, counterfeit goods coming from China poses a serious threat to all consumer product industries.
-This expands beyond luxury clothing to sports gear, motor bikes, electronics, computer software, medicine and even food.
-The World Customs Organization discovered that 65% of all counterfeit shipments around the world originate from China.
+Although the Beijing Silk Street Market is mostly good fun for tourists looking for a unique shopping experience, counterfeit goods coming from China pose a serious threat to all consumer product industries.
+This expands beyond luxury clothing to sports gear, motorbikes, electronics, computer software, medicine and even food.
+The World Customs Organisation discovered that 65% of all counterfeit shipments around the world originate from China.
 Within China around 20% of all consumer products are counterfeit.
-This is of course shocking, and billions of dollars are being lost to theft of this intellectual property in China every year, but times are changing.
+This is of course shocking, and billions of dollars are being lost to the theft of this intellectual property in China every year, but times are changing.
 New laws and technology are being used to counter the old methods of counterfeiting goods and the factories that produce them.

 Changes in intellectual property protection laws

-And even still, the Chinese concept of intellectual property is different from a Western one.
+And even still, the Chinese concept of intellectual property is different from the Western one.
 While most western countries recognise “first to invent”, China recognises “first to file”.

 The actual enforcement of these laws can be spotty and often determined by political, economic, or social pushback.
 The Beijing Silk Street Market mentioned above will sometimes be raided by trademark enforcement officials, and shops will be shut down.
 But, the shop vendors will fight back and sometimes they win.
 Even if they don’t, after enough time passes new shops selling the same goods eventually take their place.
 While Burberry, Gucci, Chanel, Louis Vuitton and Prada first sued successfully the Silk Street Market in 2005, all those products are still being sold there, at quite a discount.

 How to keep your intellectual property in China safe